Student Organization Registration and Training

 Training: Purpose and Goals

 The training is designed to prepare and educate the leadership roles of the student organization for their term.
-Training will be completed in person and online.
+Training will be completed online through the Engage platform by watching a training video and answering questions on a form.
 Training is to be completed annually by the minimum required officers, the president and treasurer, of the student organization tiers.
 The vice president and secretary are recommended to complete the training but are not required to do so.

 - Assist students in the transition process of their leadership roles

 - Prepare students for their specific leadership positions through guided workshops and intentional training